 Is there any potential or evidence that this will or could: Affect people from any protected group differently to others?
-No Discriminate unlawfully against any protected group?
-No Affect the relations between protected groups and others?
-No Encourage protected groups to participate in activities if participation is disproportionately low (won't always be applicable)?
-Prevent the council from achieving the aims of its' Equality and Diversity Policy?
-No
+Yes No Discriminate unlawfully against any protected group?
+Yes No Affect the relations between protected groups and others?
+Yes No Encourage protected groups to participate in activities if participation is disproportionately low (won't always be applicable)?
+Yes No Prevent the council from achieving the aims of its' Equality and Diversity Policy?
+Yes No

-, . cey .

-A brief our com discussi provide more detail of potential impact and evidence including: description of what information you have and from where eg getting to know impunities data, service use monitoring, views of those affected ie ions or consultation results?
-Description of what information you have and from where eg getting to know impunities data, service use monitoring, views of those affected ie ions or consultation results?
+A brief our com discussi description of what information you have and from where eg getting to know munities data, service use monitoring, views of those affected ie ons or consultation results?
+Description of what information you have and from where eg getting to know munities data, service use monitoring, views of those affected ie ons or consultation results?
+Description of what information you have and from where eg getting to know munities data, service use monitoring, views of those affected ie ons or consultation results?

+Age

-Age including older and younger people and children
+including older and younger people and children

 Disability

 Faith, religion or belief

+Gender

-Gender including marriage, pregnancy and maternity
+including marriage, pregnancy and maternity

 Gender reassignment

 Race

+Sexual orientation

-Sexual orientation Including Civic Partnership
+Including Civic Partnership

 Rural

 communities

 People on

 low incomes